kataw/kataw/test/__snapshot__/parser/statements/for-of/invalid-cases.md

 ✖ ',' expected - start: 104, end: 106
 ✖ Expression expected - start: 104, end: 106
 ✖ Expression expected - start: 126, end: 127
-✖ Rest element must be last element - start: 127, end: 128
-✖ The variable declaration of a 'for...of ... in' statement cannot have an initializer. - start: 148, end: 156
-✖ Expression expected - start: 178, end: 179
+✖ A rest element must be last in a destructuring pattern - start: 127, end: 128 ✖ The variable declaration of a 'for...of ... in' statement cannot have an initializer. - start: 148, end: 156 ✖ Expression expected - start: 178, end: 179
 ✖ Expression expected - start: 191, end: 192